Manojgowda898/semantic_book_recommender/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the Cybersecurity Threat Detection System project!
+Thank you for your interest in contributing to the Semantic Book Recommender project!
 By participating, you help improve the system and make it more robust.

 ## How to Contribute